palantirnet/drupal-rector/README-automated-testing.md

 ### Adding tests

 Tests should be pretty simple.
-Copy `features/drupal_url.feature` as a starting point and reference two files in the `rector_examples` module.
+Copy `features/drupal_url.feature` as a starting point and reference a pair of files in the `rector_examples` and `rector_examples_updated` directories.

-The Behat tests make a copy of the file we are going to test, so you don't have to worry about overwriting files in the `rector_examples` directory.
+The Behat tests make a copy of the file we are going to test, so you don't have to worry about overwriting files in those directories.